-Before making the decision to declaw your cat, please read the information below and speak with your veterinarian about the effects that declawing can have on your cat.
+Before deciding to declaw your cat, please read the information below and speak with your veterinarian about the effects that declawing can have on your cat.

 Scratching is a natural innate behavior of cats.
 It serves to condition the claws and to mark territory with scent from the paws.
-Cats need their claws to climb, chase, hunt and defend themselves.
-Providing scratching posts and keeping a cats claws trimmed can easily prevent damage to furniture.
+Cats need their claws to climb, chase, hunt, and defend themselves.
+Providing scratching posts and keeping a cat's claws trimmed can help prevent damage to furniture.

-Declawing is a painful operation.
-It involves the surgical removal of the entire last digit of each toe or amputation comparable to the removal of human fingertips to the first knuckle.
-Sensory and motor nerves are cut, damaged and destroyed.
+Declawing is a painful operation, not a simple manicure and provides no medical benefit to the cat.
+It involves the surgical removal or amputation of the entire last digit of each toe.
+It is comparable to the removal of human fingertips to the first knuckle.
+Sensory and motor nerves are cut, damaged, and destroyed even without surgical complications.
 Although the paws appear to heal well, recovery is a slow and painful process with a wooden lack of feeling, then a tingling sensation.
 Cats often avoid using the litter box after surgery due to the pain.

-Cats are digitgrade (they walk on their toes) and declawing can hamper the sensations and enjoyment that a cat experiences when walking, running, springing, climbing and stretching.
-Numerous studies have confirmed that cats can suffer physological damage when their natural defense system is removed.
+Cats are digitigrade (they walk on their toes) and declawing can hamper the sensations and enjoyment that a cat experiences when walking, running, sprinting, climbing, and stretching.
+Numerous studies have confirmed that cats can suffer physiological damage when their natural defense system is removed.
 Stress in cats can cause health and behavioral problems and many declawed cats are surrendered to animal protection agencies due to these problems.

 Declawed cats often exhibit one or more of the following problems: